Nedum Onuoha

-Chinedum Onuoha (born 12 November 1986) is an English former professional footballer and television pundit for ESPN.
+Chinedum Onuoha (born 12 November 1986) is a former professional footballer and television pundit.
 He also works for Manchester City as a community ambassador.

-As a player he was a centre back, but could also play at right back or left back.
+As a player he was a centre-back, but could also play at right-back or left-back.
 Onuoha came through the academy at Manchester City going on to make 95 appearances in the Premier League over an 8 year-spell with the club.
 He also spent time playing in the top flight for Sunderland and Queens Park Rangers.
 He was part of the QPR team that were defeated 3-2 by his former club Manchester City on the final day of the 2011–12 season, with City winning the title in the final seconds of the game.
-He later won promotion back to the Premier League with QPR via the 2013-14 play-offs.
-He later spent several seasons in Major League Soccer for Real Salt Lake.
+He later won promotion back to the Premier League with QPR via the 2013–14 play-offs.
+He later spent two seasons in Major League Soccer for Real Salt Lake.
 He was capped at England U20 and England U21 levels.